Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Related Work

 \subsection{Diffusion Probabilistic Models}

-Diffusion probabilistic models (DMs for short) are latent variable generative models inspired by the diffusion process in non-equilibrium thermodynamics~\cite{sohl2015deep}.
-The diffusion process describes data transition from one distribution to another through a finite Markov chain.
-The forward process diffuses its original distribution to a noisy distribution by gradually adding noises to data samples.
-Conversely, the reverse process gradually removes noises from the noisy distribution to recover the data following the task distribution.
-As long as each state transition in the forward diffusion process is sufficiently small with specific transition kernels such as the Gaussian kernel, it can be proved that the transition kernels in the reverse process share the same form~\cite{sohl2015deep,song2020score}.
-Later, Ho et al. proposed Denoising Diffusion Probabilistic Models (DDPMs) to simplify the optimization objective in training diffusion models~\cite{ho2020denoising}, and Song et al. linked the diffusion models with score-based models inspired by Langevin dynamics~\cite{song2019generative,song2020score}.
-Further studies are conducted to speed up the sampling process~\cite{song2020denoising} and improve the data generalization~\cite{vahdat2021score}.
+Diffusion probabilistic models are generative models inspired by the diffusion process in non-equilibrium thermodynamics through a finite Markov chain~\cite{sohl2015deep}, which consists of the forward and reverse diffusion processes.
+Subsequently, Ho \etal introduced Denoising Diffusion Probabilistic Models (DDPMs) with a simplified optimization objective for training diffusion models~\cite{ho2020denoising}.
+Song et al. established a connection between the diffusion models and score-based models inspired by Langevin dynamics~\cite{song2019generative,song2020score}.
+Further studies have focused on accelerating the sampling process~\cite{song2020denoising} and enhancing the data generalization capabilities~\cite{vahdat2021score}.